LoginRadius/engineering-portal/content/identity/user-session-management/index.md

 In this blog, we have tried to explain user session management in an easy-to-grasp language.
 Typically managing a session starts when consumers verify their identity using a password or another authentication protocol and what best practices we need to follow to make a secure session.
 Also, we have gained information on how to mitigate the potential risk of session hijacking.

 Cheers!

+## Frequently Asked Questions (FAQs)

+#### **1. What is session management?**

+Session management is the process of securely handling user interactions with a web application within a defined timeframe.

+#### **2. How do you maintain a user session?**

+To maintain a user session, the application generates a unique session identifier upon login, stores session data securely, and manages session timeouts and logout functionalities.

+#### **3. When should user session change?**

+User sessions should change when there is a change in authentication status (login/logout) or after a period of user inactivity to enhance security.

+#### **4. What are the two types of session?**

+The two types of sessions are: Client-Side Sessions: Stored on the user's browser, usually as cookies.
+Server-Side Sessions: Stored on the server, often in databases or server memory.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)